Robots work in the industry, help in households, play football – or make music as an orchestra!

 Alvin Toffler (the author of Future Shock) wrote:- “The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn.”

 Robot House Music has been inspired by Daphne Oram, whose pioneering achievement, a synthesizer she built in the late 50s, is almost forgotten.
-She is best known for her design of her Oramics system.
 She developed her Oramics ‘drawn sound’ system, which consisted of a large machine that enabled patterns drawn on transparent 35mm film to be converted into sound.